 Sean then continued working in outpatient physical therapy at a large hospital on the South Shore for over four years.
 There he was part of a documentation improvement committee and pioneered a clinical team practice model for outpatient rehabilitative care.

 Mr. Flaherty is also a Board-Certified Orthopedic Clinical Specialist.
 The American Physical Therapy Association (APTA) established the specialist certification program in 1978.
 Specialization is the process by which a physical therapist builds on a broad base of professional education and practice to develop a greater depth of knowledge and skills related to a particular area of practice.
 Clinical specialization in physical therapy responds to a specific area of patient need and requires knowledge, skill, and experience exceeding that of an entry-level physical therapist, and unique to the specialized area of practice.
 After gaining 2,000 hours of clinical practice experience working directly with patients in orthopedics, plus advanced training and studying, Sean sat for, and passed, the specialist certification examination for Orthopedics in 2013.
 To date, there are less than 13,000 board-certified OCS’s in the entire United States.

 Sean has also participated in continuing education programs over the years, most recently completing course work focusing on vertigo and joint mobilization of the upper extremity.

 Mr. Flaherty has a license to practice physical therapy in the Commonwealth of Massachusetts, is an active member of the American Physical Therapy Association and is certified in CPR, First Aid and AED.

 When not working, Sean is an avid skier and golfer, and enjoys traveling and cooking.
-He currently resides in Lynnfield with his wife Stephanie.
+He currently resides in Lynnfield with his wife Stephanie and daughter Sydney.